Woolverine563/cex-kc/README.md

 #### Beyond Manthan analysis

-The textfile [beyond-manthan.txt](beyond-manthan.txt) jots down all the benchmarks which could not be solved by [Manthan](https://github.com/meelgroup/manthan) within the specified one hour time limit.
-Beyond Manthan analysis compares the solved benchmarks of any run with this textfile and reports all those which have been solved by the tool.
+The textfile [beyond-manthan.txt](beyond-manthan.txt) jots down all the benchmarks which could not be solved by [Manthan](https://github.com/meelgroup/manthan) within a two hour time limit as reported in the paper "Engineering an Efficient Boolean Functional Synthesis Engine by P. Golia, F. Slivovsky, S. Roy and K.S.
+Meel, ICCAD 2021".
+We use this list to compute how many benchmarks of the current list of benchmarks could not be solved by Manthan in 2 hours, but could be solved by the current run of our tool.

 ## Resource requirements